MFR6340/theenglishextension.org/index.md

 <img src="https://i.imgur.com/msRysTK.png" width="65%" style="display:block;margin-left:auto;margin-right:auto;"/>

-We know that it is difficult for teachers to provide special instruction and materials to native English speakers while simultaneously providing them ins
+We know that it is difficult for teachers to provide special instruction and materials to native English speakers while simultaneously providing instruction to the regular students in the classroom.
+We want to support those teachers so that they don't have to scramble around trying to find
 We believe that literacy is essential and that every child can become a better reader.
 We hope this website provides useful information, book lists and resources to help provide English support in the local Swiss schools.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQwODcxNDM4OCwtMTYyNDc0NjI3MCwtMT
+eyJoaXN0b3J5IjpbLTEzOTMzMjkwOTIsLTE2MjQ3NDYyNzAsLT
-A1MzM5NzQwMSwtMTYyNDc0NjI3MCw3MzA1Mjg4MjgsLTk1Mzg1
+EwNTMzOTc0MDEsLTE2MjQ3NDYyNzAsNzMwNTI4ODI4LC05NTM4
-NDI3NSwtOTUzODU0Mjc1LC0yOTM4MDU2MDAsMTQ3NTQ2OTUwOC
+NTQyNzUsLTk1Mzg1NDI3NSwtMjkzODA1NjAwLDE0NzU0Njk1MD
-wtMTc2NzY0NzgyOCwtMTE3MDcwMzU2Nl19
+gsLTE3Njc2NDc4MjgsLTExNzA3MDM1NjZdfQ==
 -->